vadimv/server-components/README.md

                    h1("This is a heading"),
                    div(attr("class", "par"),
                        p("This is a paragraph"),
-                       p(s.get().text)) // this is another paragraph with a text from the current state object's field )
+                       p(s.get().text)) // adds a paragraph with a text from the state object's 'text' field )
             );
 ```